Miss Wyoming Teen USA

 The Miss Wyoming Teen USA competition is the pageant that selects the representative for the state of Wyoming in the Miss Teen USA pageant.

 Wyoming's highest placement was at Miss Teen USA 1985 when Emily Ernst placed first runner-up to Kelly Hu of Hawaii.

-Five Miss Wyoming Teen USA winners have gone on to win the Miss Wyoming USA title and compete at Miss USA.
+Six Miss Wyoming Teen USA winners have gone on to win the Miss Wyoming USA title and compete at Miss USA.

-Addison Hollensworth of Little Rock, AR was appointed Miss Wyoming Teen USA on September 30th, 2025 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
-She represented Wyoming at Miss Teen USA 2025.
+Joie Kennedy of Niwot, CO was appointed Miss Wyoming Teen USA on July 30th, 2026 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
+She will represent Wyoming at Miss Teen USA 2026.